peterconsuegra/wordpresspluslaravel/readme.md

 ## Wordpresspluslaravel project

-Wordpresspluslaravel is a simple WordPress implementation with Laravel 5.1.x that only uses six steps.
+Wordpresspluslaravel is a simple WordPress implementation with Laravel 5.1.x that only uses seven steps.
 It leverages all the power of thousands of WordPress developers added to Laravel's performance in an MVC (Model View Controller) software design pattern.
-This technology is ideal for creating a powerful laravel dashboard for WordPress site
+This technology is ideal for creating a powerful Laravel dashboard for a WordPress site.

 ## Contributing

-Thank you for considering contributing to the wordpresspluslaravel project.
+Thank you for considering contributing to the Wordpresspluslaravel project.

 ## Security Vulnerabilities